mr-nart/Kingmaker/Groups/Black Tears.md

 >[!note|no-i bg-c-red] :FasPeopleGroup: Criminal Organization

->A crime syndicate based in [[New Stetven]], created from the merging of smaller gangs in the city around 4705 AR.
+>The **Black Tears** are a crime syndicate created from the merging of smaller gangs in the city around 4705 AR.
 Members appear to be branded by forearm tattoo bearing the words *"Live Free or Slaughter"* in Draconic.
 Members may or may not have *tattoos of tears* below their eyes.
 Apparently are working towards removing the [[Aldori Swordlords]] from power (and removing elves from Brevoy?), a scheme which somehow involves *sacrificial rituals* and a [[Notable Items#Giant's Mantle]].

 ## Notable Members
 ```dataview